 Witherspoon has become a powerful voice and leader for women in the industry.
 Her production company Pacific Standard produced big hits like Gone Girl and Wild.

-Witherspoon’s ability to recognize an issue, define her goals, and then go after them are what have made her an influential leader of women to speak up for themselves.
+Witherspoon’s skills to recognize issues, define her goals, and then go after them are what have made her an influential leader of women to speak up for themselves.

 Her Daily Habit: Digest Some Food for Thought.